atellmer/dark/README.md

 ## Context

 Context might be useful when you need to synchronize state between deeply nested elements without having to pass props from parent to child.
-In Dark, the context works with the createContext method and useContext hook.
-Note that memoized intermediate components do not necessarily participate in re-rendering.

 ```tsx
 import { createContext, useContext } from '@dark-engine/core';